fbk-most/fbk-most.github.io/_people/guadalupe-escalante.md

 image: "/assets/images/people/guadalupe-escalante.jpg"
 ---

-Guadalupe Escalante is a Geospatial Engineer from the National Universit of córdoba, Argentina; currently doing an internship at the [MoST research unit](/), where she explores the contribution of remote sensing to digital twins projects.
+Guadalupe Escalante is a Geospatial Engineer from the National University of Córdoba, Argentina; currently doing an internship at the [MoST research unit](/), where she explores the contribution of remote sensing to digital twins projects.

 <!--more-->